Learn about sponsorship and partnership opportunities.

+Jeanette is a prominent health policy advocate with over 20 years of experience dedicated to improving health outcomes for underserved communities in the U.S. Before establishing OLHA, Jeanette founded the Latina Health Collab, a consulting firm aimed at engaging diverse stakeholders in public policy advocacy.
+Jeanette has held leadership

-Jeanette is a prominent health policy and public health advocate with over 20 years of experience dedicated to improving health outcomes for underserved communities in the U.S. Before establishing OLHA, she founded the Latina Health Collab, a consulting firm aimed at engaging diverse stakeholders in patient advocacy.
+Jeanette is a prominent health policy advocate with over 20 years of experience dedicated to improving health outcomes for underserved communities in the U.S. Before establishing OLHA, Jeanette founded the Latina Health Collab, a consulting firm aimed at engaging diverse stakeholders in public policy advocacy.
 Jeanette has held leadership roles in several national nonprofits, including the Biotechnology Innovation Organization (BIO), UnidosUS (formerly the National Council of La Raza), the National Consumers League, and the American Academy of Family Physicians.
 Jeanette began her career in the legislative office of the National Cancer Institute at the National Institutes of Health, culminating in over a decade of public service in the U.S. Department of Health and Human Services.
-She serves on the board of directors for the Hispanic Society for Rare Diseases and Mom Congress.
-Jeanette holds a Bachelor's in political science from California State University, Los Angeles, and a Master's in public policy from American University in Washington, D.C.
+She serves on the board of directors for the Hispanic Society for Rare Diseases (Sociedad Hispana de Enfermedades Raras) and HealthyWomen.
+Jeanette holds a Bachelor's degree in political science from California State University, Los Angeles, and a Master's degree in public policy from American University in Washington, D.C.

 Sabrina is a results-driven leader and passionate advocate for equitable healthcare.
 As Vice President of Multicultural Initiatives and Engagement at McUlksy Health Force, she works with her team to amplify underrepresented voices and drive meaningful change in health access and outcomes.
 With over 20 years of experience in business dev